Sport. Health. Nutrition. Gym. For style

 Let me remind you that all stone processing is carried out with water, but the dropper on the machine is used only when working on faceplates with a fixed abrasive.
 When processing with bulk abrasive, it is best to wet the stone with water in a separate bath.

-Young Technician - for skillful hands 1985-04, page 14
+Young technician - for skilled hands 1985-04, page 14

 A “chemical bath” is very effective if the minerals are boiled under pressure in a pressure cooker.
 At the same time, steam penetrates into the most inaccessible places.
 After processing, the stones are thoroughly washed with clean water.

-SPILLING AND CUTTING
+CLEAVING AND CUTTING

 GRINDING